Monitoring OpenShift

-Splunk Indexes
+Splunk indexes

 1macro_openshift_base = (index=openshift_stats OR index=openshift_logs)